 How does COVID-19 affect children?

-Children are less likely to contract the novel coronavirus than adults.
-Of the children who are infected with COVID-19, most have very mild symptoms, including cold-like symptoms, fever, headache, sore throat and cough.
+Children are less likely to become symptomatic with the novel coronavirus than adults.
+Of the children who are symptomatic with COVID-19, most have very mild symptoms, including cold-like symptoms, fever, headache, sore throat and cough.
 Some children have abdominal pain, vomiting or diarrhea.

-Patients with pediatric inflammatory COVID-related syndrome have fever, abdominal pain, trouble breathing, chest pain, evidence of inflammation on laboratory testing, and dysfunction of at least one organ system (kidney, heart, brain or gastrointestinal tract).
-This syndrome has been reported in patients who test both positive and negative for COVID-19 by nasal swab as well as both positive and negative for the antibodies to COVID-19 by blood tests.
-The syndrome has been reported weeks after possible COVID-19 infection.
+Patients with MIS-C have fever, abdominal pain, trouble breathing, chest pain, evidence of inflammation on laboratory testing and dysfunction of at least one organ system (kidney, heart, brain or gastrointestinal tract).
+This syndrome has been reported in patients who test both positive and negative for COVID-19 by nasal swab, but almost always with positive antibodies to COVID-19 by blood tests.

 What are the more common symptoms?

 - Severe abdominal pain, vomiting, diarrhea

 - Trouble breathing